MTG/freesound/_docs/api/source/resources.rst

 If the ``similarity_space`` parameter is not specified, the default space is used.
 These are the similarity spaces which are currently available:

 =====================  =====================  ====================================================================
-Simialrity space name  Number of dimensions   Explanation
+Similarity space name  Number of dimensions   Explanation
 =====================  =====================  ====================================================================
 laion_clap             512                    This space is built using LAION-CLAP embeddings, which designed to capture both acoustic and semantic properties of sounds.
 We use L2-normed versions of the embeddings that can be extracted using the standard tools provided by LAION organisation (https://github.com/LAION-AI/CLAP).
 We use the ``630k-audioset-fusion-best.pt`` pre-trained model. freesound_classic      100                    This space is built using a combination of low-level acoustic audio features extracted using the ``FreesoundExtractor`` from the Essentia audio analysis library (https://essentia.upf.edu).
 We currently don't provide code to extract these features from arbitrary audio, but we might do that in the future.